mariomulansky/mariomulansky.github.com/_posts/2015-10-27-Performance-cvode.md

 This is highly surprising!
 Although the odeint algorithm requires almost twice as many calls to the lorenz function, it overall runs about **30 times faster** than CVODE (0.07s vs 2.2s).
+However, this is not a fair comparison, as it might be that the Adams-Moulton method is inferior to the simpler Runge-Kutta-Dopri5 for such a small and simple system as the Lorenz model.

 ## Measuring Flops